igorwaw/web-advent/content/2016/18-rogue/index.md

 Instruction says that tile is a trap if one of these conditions is true;

-- Its left and center tiles are traps, but its right tile is not.
+- Its left and centre tiles are traps, but its right tile is not.
-- Its center and right tiles are traps, but its left tile is not.
+- Its centre and right tiles are traps, but its left tile is not.
 - Only its left tile is a trap.
 - Only its right tile is a trap.